 Her practice brings into focus and unpicks subconscious conditioning in British society.
 This evolution conceals our collective and instinctive drive to survive by conflict and domination.
 Mailer suggests that humans are predatory by nature and to justify this mankind has sought to find mitigating answers to their actions and the consequences of those actions.

 The starting point for Mailer is often the repetitious and cyclical nature of human events in both forgotten and established history.
-Additional reference points are the theories and philosophies of Christopher Coker Can War be Eliminated (2014),Giles Deleure The Fold: Leibniz and the Baroque (1992), Michel Foucault Discipline and Punish: The Birth of the Prison (1991) and David Hume An Enquiry concerning Human Understanding (1751), and An Enquiry concerning the Principles of Morals.
+Additional reference points are the theories and philosophies of Christopher Coker Can War be Eliminated (2014),Giles Deleuze The Fold: Leibniz and the Baroque (1992) and Michel Foucault Discipline and Punish: The Birth of the Prison (1991).